-Our luxury, in-frame Harptree kitchen in Lead and Bone showcases some of the latest colour ways trends available with a stunning island unit topped with marble
+Our luxury, in-frame Harptree kitchen in Coal and Bone showcases some of the latest colour ways trends available with a stunning island unit topped with marble

 As the kitchen has become so much more than simply a cooking space, one of the most popular options, in recent years, has been to introduce an island unit.
 A central island instantly looks impressive and you’ll benefit from plenty of storage, too.
 This is one of the most

 versatile kitchen layouts, which I love, and can provide additional work prep space.
 You can even add an appliance or sink and tap to your central island – just make sure you plan this in from the start with your kitchen designer.
 After all, electrics or plumbing may need to be factored into your island unit design.